froboy/yusaopeny_docs/content/en/docs/Wiki/[Draft]-OpenY-upgrade-how-to.md

 Hi, dear OpenY community

-This document aims to cover need of upgrade OpenY from older versions to recent ones.
+This document aims to cover the need of upgrade OpenY from older versions to recent ones.

 We found the oldest OpenY instance working on 8.0.2 version of OpenY so this document should cover all the way of updating it to the latest version.